HETEROCYCLES

 Moreover, enones (3’), and butadienones (4) are useful synthetic building blocks to access a variety of novel fluorine-containing heterocycles.
 In other words, both reactions shown in Scheme 1 are one of the key steps to construct a broad range of novel fluorine-containing heterocyclic systems.

 Here we present interesting acid catalyzed reactions of above two dihydropyran derivatives with aromatic compounds along with the results of molecular orbital calculations.
-The interesting reactivities of two dihydropyrans,
+The interesting reactivities of two dihydropyrans, 1 and 2 similar to each other affording the quite different products, 3 and 4, respectively, is elucidated on the basis of DFT calculations.

 RESULTS AND DISCUSSION